Vincent, by Leonard Nimoy, based on the play "Van Gogh" by Phillip Stephens. Directed by Dr. Brant Pope.

 The principal issue in this first presentation by a novice theater company is aptly delivered by Vincent Van Gogh in a letter read by his brother Theo toward the end of the first act of "Vincent," a play written and performed by actor Leonard Nimoy for 150 performances on tour beginning in 1978.
 "What do you want your artists to be?" he says to a critic who dared to review his work well and with only modestly suppressed intellectual interest.
 It’s a question we must ask here, as Pittsfield and environs are invited to Barrington Stage Company’s St. Germain Stage on Linden Street in Pittsfield, MA to partake in a new company’s edition of the play.

 Nimoy produced, wrote and directed himself in this one-man event (filmed in 1981).
 For the local production a recently retired attorney named James Briggs has produced, through his new theater company aptly named after one of Van Gogh’s own paintings, designed the set and the sound and plays the title character’s brother and Vincent himself.
 It is a very ambitious first venture and Briggs is an interesting man on the stage.
-He bears a curious resemblance to Theo Van Gogh, at least as we see that man in the final moments of the play in the only portrait of him painted
+He bears a curious resemblance to Theo Van Gogh, at least as we see that man in the final moments of the play in the only portrait of him painted by his brother.

 So we now have the Starry Night Theater Company (James Briggs) presenting the actor James Briggs in this play.
 And what do we really have?
 We have a competent actor with a tenor voice and a compellingly warm smile portraying a man, who was, probably just as charming a fellow, a successful Dutch art dealer who represented many of the best Impressionist painters but who was basically unable to sell a single one of his elder brother’s works.
 Charm and a certain directness must have been part of what made Theo a success and Briggs doesn’t quite pull all of that off all of the time.
 He often moves into center stage to directly confront the audience and just as often he seems to move into that star spot with diffidence and an indirect set of quirky movements.
 This holds him apart from the audience he wishes to engage, both as the character and as the actor.